openplanet-nl/nadeoapi-docs/docs/oauth/reference/accounts/name-to-id.md

 ---

 **Remarks**:
-- This endpoint does not require any authentication through OAuth.
 - To convert more than one name at a time, you can send an array of values instead of a single value - see the second example below.

 ---